Residential Property Inspection Checklist

 3. TOILETS

 You will want to check around the base of each toilet, as whilst the leak often appears insignificant, overtime the water will have started to damage the floor.
 Perhaps, the seller has used sealant, being unaware of the gravity of this problem and making matters worse.
 You’ll therefore want to check for additional sealant and water around the base of the toilet.
-Look for warping and discolouration.
+Look for warping and discoloration.
 Check to see if the floor feels squidgy or soft around the base.
 It movement is apparent (i.e. if it rocks from side to side) then there’s a strong change water damage has occurred.

 If a toilet is constantly running it could mean the chain or flapper needs to be replaced whilst some could say it’s a sign of a ghost being in the property.
 One thing is for sure, which is that a toilet not draining properly will lead to leaks.
 A leaking toilet will eventually rot through the floor – meaning, you have the potential to literally fall down the toilet.